ilkkamtk/fullstack/week10/MongoEngine.md

 ```

 - Note `**data` passes the dictionary’s contents as parameters to the `Cat` constructor.
 It is equivalent to `Cat(cat_name=data["cat_name"], birthdate=data["birthdate"], ...)`.
+- Calling `to_json()` on the queryset or document converts it to JSON string but it may not be ideal for complex nested documents or references.
+See Marshmallow section below for better serialization.
+Also mime type is currently not set to `application/json`, which is also corrected when using schemas.

 ---